sandroconforto/AlgorithmicComposition/README.md

+### The Embrace of the Python

-This is my an algorithmic composition made during the course of Survey of Music Technology.
+This is my an algorithmic composition written in Python made during the course of Survey of Music Technology.

-It is based on the EarSketch API (http://earsketch.gatech.edu/)
+It make use of EarSketch API (http://earsketch.gatech.edu/)

-An example of a generation can be heard here: https://soundcloud.com/shantix/the-embrace-of-the-python
+An generation example can be heard here: https://soundcloud.com/shantix/the-embrace-of-the-python

+### Requirements

+Requires a working installation of EarSketch, Python and Reaper (http://www.reaper.fm/).

 The provided wav files PIANO_CHORDS_C_MAJOR.wav, PIANO_NOTES_C_MAJOR_SCALE.wav and BASS_NOTES_C_MAJOR_SCALE.wav have to be put into "EarSketch Sounds" directory of your EarSketch installation.